smadurange/fpm-drivers-for-avr-mcus/README.txt

 FPM DRIVERS

-This project contains drivers for the following fingerprint sensor modules FPM10A for AVR microcontrollers:
+This project contains drivers for the following fingerprint sensor modules for AVR microcontrollers:

  - R503
  - FPM10A

-I've only tested these with ATmega328P MCU.
+I've only tested these with ATmega328P.
 Since ATmega328P has only one UART, I'm using lynxzp's software UART implementation [1] for debugging.
 Thank you, lynxzp!

 BUILDING AND UPLOADING